HandBrake/HandBrake-docs/source/docs/en/latest/developer/build-bsd.markdown

     git clone https://github.com/HandBrake/HandBrake.git && cd HandBrake

 Build HandBrake.
-To enable experimental support for Intel Quick Sync Video (FreeBSD only), append `--enable-qsv`.
+To enable support for Intel Quick Sync Video (FreeBSD only), append `--enable-qsv`.
 To build the command line interface only, disable the graphical interface by appending `--disable-gtk`.

 For FreeBSD